Best HR Document Management Software Buyer’s Guide 2026

 • Encryption and Identity: Data must be encrypted in transit and at rest.
 Enforce multi-factor authentication to reduce the risk of unauthorized access.

-• Regulatory Alignment: Confirm how the system supports your regulatory needs.
+• Regulatory Alignment: Confirm whether the system meets your regulatory requirements.
 Anchor policies with official sources like USCIS for I-9OSHA for recordkeeping, and HHS for HIPAA.
 If your program references SOC 2, ask for a current report.

 • Audit Readiness: Proving compliance should be easy.
 Use audit trails to show who did what and when, and generate evidence reports for retention, access, and activity.